forkmsrini/forkmsrini.github.io/_posts/2015-05-23-decodeGre.md

 Well, first of you'll bewildered by amount of new words encountered.
 So head over to [mnemonic.com](http://www.mnemonicdictionary.com/) and pay attention to ways to remember new words.
 Learning a ton of new words is inevitable.
 Although it is beneficial to have a large vocabulary, often I found myself making mistakes in answering.
 I later understood that, words like *although, however, and, but, so, consequently, etc.* had greater impact on perceiving the intended meaning that those difficult words that I would hardly read.
 Additionally, punctuation marks like :, ;, -, give a lot of information towards finding the right answer.

 So, in conclusion, to trivialise the intensity, the Graduate Record Examination is all about **why** and not **how**.
 The correct answer is given as an option after all!

+On my recent attempt I score 165 in quants and 164 in verbs, totalling to about 329 on 340.